-Through dedicated service to our country, military service members and veterans qualify for a range of benefits earned through their service.
-Chief among those benefits is an opportunity to take part in the VA Loan program - a mortgage option that provides the opportunity for qualifying veterans to purchase a primary residence without putting any money down towards the sale price of the home.
+Through dedicated service to our country, military service members and veterans qualify for a range of benefits.
+Chief among those is an opportunity to take part in the VA Loan program - a mortgage option that provides the opportunity for qualifying veterans to purchase a primary residence without putting any money down towards the sale price of the home.

 While the VA Loan is designed specifically for those who served, there are a handful of requirements.
 In order to qualify for a VA Loan there are specific service conditions each borrower must meet.

-VA Loan applicants may also obtain their Certificate of Eligibility themselves by filling out a Certificate of Eligibility Request Form (VA Form 261880).
-The form can be downloaded through the Veterans Administrations site and mailed directly to the VA.
+If you’d like to get an early start, VA Loan applicants can fill out a Certificate of Eligibility (VA Form 26-1880).
+The form can be downloaded through the Veterans Administration Web site and mailed directly to the VA.
+More information about Certificates of Eligibility can be found at http://benefits.va.gov/benefits/.

 Additionally, the VA requires that borrowers maintain a certain amount of income left over each month after all major expenses are paid.
 The excess is meant to cover typical family needs, such as food, transportation and so forth and is referred to as residual income.
 Residual income is a large reason why the VA Loan maintains one of the lowest foreclosure rates of all major lending options.